mikeos-tech/dictionary-sync/README.md

 ---

+7. You need to put the executable file in the folder */usr/local/bin/* with the command:

+     sudo mv dic_sync /usr/local/bin/

+---

+8. program the permissions to be executed.

+     sudo chmod 777 /usr/local/bin/dic_sync

+---

-5. You need to set up a file in */etc* called *git_sync.conf* that tells the application were to find the *git* repository that contains the relevant files.
+9. You need to set up a file in */etc* called *git_sync.conf* that tells the application were to find the *git* repository that contains the relevant files.

 It needs to contains a line similar to this: